Misterio77/drupal-12factor/README.md

 You can set up the site as usual; using either Drush (use `docker exec --latest -it drush`), through the web interface, or by copying your existing data.

-# TODO

-- [ ] Perhaps add a `docker compose` and/or Kubernetes examples as well?
-A single container works fine, though.